 Your dwelling coverage pays to repair or rebuild your home if it is damaged by a covered loss.
 The amount of dwelling coverage you need is generally determined by an estimation of the cost to rebuild your home.
 If you take on a renovation, such as remodeling your bathroom or upgrading your kitchen, your home’s value may increase and there may be an impact on the cost to repair or rebuild your home in the event of a covered loss.

 This means your existing coverage may not sufficiently cover the improvements you made to your home.
-You’ll want to ensure that your insurance agent knows about the improvements, so they can help recalculate your coverage cost.
+You’ll want to ensure that your insurance compay or agent knows about the improvements, so they can help recalculate the estimated cost to rebuild your newly renovated home.
 While the current market value of your home may be lower than you might like, the cost to rebuild may be higher than you think.
 Over time, economic changes — such as labor or material costs — could make rebuilding more costly than initially anticipated.

 What Other Coverage Do I Need?

-If you’re considering a home renovation, talk to your Travelers representative to get a better understanding of the home insurance coverage you’ll need before you begin the project.
-Contact your local independent agent or a Travelers representative to get a homeowners insurance quote.
+If you’re considering a home renovation, talk to your Travelers representative or insurance agent to get a better understanding of the home insurance coverage you’ll need before you begin the project.
+Contact your local independent agent or Travelers representative to get a home insurance quote.